Tabasco: Economy

-The state accounts for 3.4% of Mexico's national GDP.
+The state accounts for 3.4 percent of Mexico's national GDP.
 Although the recent oil boom has helped to bring the state out of complete poverty, there are still areas in which this is a serious problem.
-In urban areas running water, sewerage and electricity is available to over ninety percent of the population; however, in rural areas, running water reaches about forty percent, sewerage under seventy percent and electricity under 85%.
+In urban areas running water, sewerage and electricity is available to over ninety percent of the population; however, in rural areas, running water reaches about forty percent, sewerage under seventy percent and electricity under 85 percent.
 The state has about 150,000 families or about half a million people living in poverty, mostly due to lack of employment according to the Sedesol.
 Most of the state's poor are concentrated in the Jonuta, Tacotalpa, Centla and Humanguillo municipalities as these lack any major industry.

 The heavy rainfall in the state does not lend itself well to annual crops and frequent flooding is a problem as well.
 Despite this, there is significant production of corn, sorghum and beans.
 Most of the commercially important crops are perennials, such as cacao, coconut, oranges, bananas and sugar cane.
 There is also important pasture, both natural and seeded.
 The state has extensive areas of natural grasslands.
 Due to the climate, the Zebu breed of cattle does best and is mostly raised for meat.
 Cattle accounts for about three quarters of the meat produced in the state.
 Other livestock includes pigs, sheep, goats and domestic fowl.
 Most livestock is raised in the Villahermosa, Cárdenas and Emiliano Zapata municipalities.